thebitbytebox/blog/_posts/2020-05-18-serverless-api-custom-domain.md

 We could use a custom domain to overcome this.

 For this, we need to have a domain name.
-You can purchase one in amazon or can purchase one from outside from ICANN-accredited registrar like namecheap, godaddy etc. Then you can use AWS DNS service by adding a hosted zone in route53.
+You can purchase one from amazon or from outside through an ICANN-accredited registrar like namecheap, godaddy etc. You can then use AWS DNS service by adding it to the hosted zone in route53.

 ### Create a hosted zone for the domain